 The honesty of the Japanese is fostered from an early age, with values taught in schools and reinforced at home.
 Children learn that lying or taking advantage is unacceptable, and this solid foundation shapes adult behavior.
 The result is a society where mutual trust is natural, strengthening human and economic relationships.

-Honesty in Everyday Life: Lost and Returned Items
+Honesty in Daily Life: Lost and Returned Items

-One of the most fascinating stories about honesty in Japan is related to the care for lost objects.
-If you forget your wallet or phone in a public place, there is a good chance you will recover them intact.
-In Japan, the concept of "finders keepers" has no place.
+One of the most fascinating stories about honesty in Japan is related to the care for lost items.
+If you forget your wallet or phone in a public place, there is a good chance of recovering them intact.
+In Japan, the concept of “finders keepers” has no place.

-During the 2011 earthquake and tsunami, for example, more than 125 million dollars in cash was returned from the debris.
-From safes to bags filled with yen, the Japanese people handed everything over to the police, who worked hard to locate the owners.
+During the earthquake and tsunami of 2011, for example, more than 125 million dollars in cash was returned from debris.
+From safes to bags filled with yen, the Japanese people returned everything to the police, who worked hard to locate the owners.

 A Revealing Experiment